Kitchen hygiene and food safety

 Start and finish with a clean worktop

-- Always wash the kitchen worktop before you start preparing food.
+- Always wash the kitchen worktop with hot soapy water before preparing food.

 - Wipe up spills as you go.

-- Clean up straight away after handling raw meat, raw eggs or soil on raw vegetables.
+- Clean surfaces with hot soapy water immediately after handling raw meat, poultry, fish, eggs or soil on raw vegetables.

 - You are likely to touch the fridge and door handles, the oven, the microwave, the kitchen tap and the sink area when you are preparing food.
 Remember to clean these well too.

 How to wash a chopping board

-Cracks and grooves on chopping boards can harbour bacteria, so it is very important to clean them thoroughly.
+Cracks and grooves on chopping boards can harbour bacteria, so it is very important to clean them thoroughly with hot soapy water.

 - Always wash your chopping board with hot soapy water after each use and be sure to scrub off any food or bits of dirt.

-- Washing properly is very important if you have used the board to cut meat, poultry, seafood or raw vegetables.
+- Washing properly is very important if you have used the board to cut raw meat, poultry, seafood or raw vegetables.

-- Never put ready-to-eat food on a worktop or chopping board that raw meat has touched unless you have washed it very well first.
+- Never put ready-to-eat food on a surface that raw meat has touched.